kaisowaka/youtrack-mcp/README.md

 ## Configuration

-Copy the example environment file and configure your settings:
+Copy the example environment file and configure it with your YouTrack instance details:

 ```bash
 cp .env.example .env
 ```

-Edit the `.env` file with your YouTrack details:
+Edit the `.env` file with your specific configuration:

 ```properties
 # YouTrack instance URL (without trailing slash)